-The undersigned hereby appoints Jennifer L. Freeman and Derek J. Bunker, or either of them, as Proxies, each with the power to appoint her or his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock of The Pennant Group, Inc. ("Pennant"), held of record by the undersigned on April 4, 2022 at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at 9:00 a.m., Mountain Time on Tuesday, June 1, 2022, at the Pennant Service Center, 1675 E. Riverside Dr., Suite 150, Eagle, Idaho 83616, and at any adjournments or postponements thereof.
+The undersigned hereby appoint(s) John J. Gochnour and Kirk S. Cheney, or either of them, as proxies, each with the power to appoint her/his substitute, and hereby authorize(s) them to represent and to vote, as designated below, all the shares of Common stock of The Pennant Group, Inc. ("Pennant"), held of record by the undersigned on April 3, 2023 at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at 8:30 a.m., Mountain Time on Thursday, May 25, 2023, at the Pennant Service Center, 1675 E. Riverside Dr., Suite 150, Eagle, Idaho 83616, and at any adjournments or postponements thereof.
 Directions to the facility in order to attend the Annual Meeting may be obtained by calling (208) 506-6100.
-The undersigned also acknowledges receipt of the Notice of the Annual Meeting of Stockholders, the proxy statement and the annual report on Form 10-K for the year ended December 31, 2021 which were furnished with this proxy.
+The undersigned also acknowledges receipt of the Notice of the Annual Meeting of Stockholders, the proxy statement and the annual report on Form 10-K for the year ended December 31, 2022 which were furnished with this proxy.